Tutorial | Patterns | Reference

 # Slim down and otherwise prepare model for serialization:

-small_model = minimize(model)
+small_model = LearnAPI.strip(model)

 serialize("my_random_forest.jls", small_model)

-Distribution and LiteralTarget are singleton types owned by LearnAPI.jl.
+Distribution and Point are singleton types owned by LearnAPI.jl.
 They allow dispatch based on the kind of target proxy, a key LearnAPI.jl concept.
 LearnAPI.jl places more emphasis on the notion of target variables and target proxies than on the usual supervised/unsupervised learning dichotomy.
-From this point of view, a supervised algorithm is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.
+From this point of view, a supervised learner is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.

 Learning more